billpractice021/shop-cart-practice/README.md

-# Practice making a shopping cart
+# Important Review

+Objects and arrays are always a reference